 Wizard was then off to meet the mad scientist, or what we call the veterinarian.

-His blood work did come back showing that he is FIV+, making his rescue from the streets even more important.
+His blood work did come back showing that he is FIV+, making his rescue from the moon lit streets even more important.

 FIV, or the feline immunodeficiency virus, doesn’t mean Wizard can’t live a long and happy life though.
 Just like the monsters of the silver screen, his condition is just misunderstood.